-The Ultimate Guide to Webinars: 37 Tips for Successful Webinars
+The Ultimate Guide to Webinars: 41 Tips for Successful Webinars

 5. Consider a Paid Webinar Series

-Webinar marketing can be quite costly.
+Webinar marketing can be costly.
 A paid webinar series could pay for itself.

-Asking attendees to pay for a webinar raises their expectations that the quality will be top shelf.
+Asking attendees to pay for a webinar raises their expectations that the quality will be top-shelf.
 Make sure you deliver on that promise.

 Once you’re confident in the value and quality you can provide, consider producing a paid webinar series for extra income.